 The Stanford campus is located on 8,180 acres in the center of the San Francisco Peninsula.
-Stanford land features 49 miles of roads, two separate water systems, three dams, two open water reservoirs for irrigation and three closed potable water reservoirs, 88 miles of water mains, and a post office.
+Stanford land features 49 miles of roads, two separate water systems, three dams, two open water reservoirs for irrigation and three closed potable water reservoirs, and 88 miles of water mains.
+It includes a historic equestrian barn, biological preserve, center for automotive research, and educational farm.
 Stanford's Central Energy Facility utilizes heat recovery and thermal storage to maximize efficiency in the university's heating and cooling systems.
-Take a virtual tour or a self-guided walking tour by visiting: visit.stanford.edu/tours/virtual unincorporated Santa Clara County unincorporated San Mateo County
+Take a virtual tour or a self-guided walking tour by visiting: visit.stanford.edu/tours/virtual unincorporated Santa Clara County unincorporated San Mateo County Palo Alto